California Psalms

 19 I remain alive while I am serving.

-21 Never asking the equivalent from it…
+21 Not asking anything like that from it…

 7